csinva/csinva.github.io/_notes/research_ovws/ovw_causal_inference.md

 ## synthetic control/interventions

 - synthetic control
+  - Using Synthetic Controls rvw paper ([abadie 2020](https://economics.mit.edu/files/17847 ))
-  - treatment occurs at time t0 on multiple units
+    - setting: treatment occurs at time t0 on multiple units (e.g. policy in california)
+    - goal: estimate effect of treatment (e.g. effect of policy in california)
-  - impute treatment by learning weights on observed outcomes
+    - approach: impute counterfactual (california time-series without policy) by weighted combination on observed outcomes for other observations (e.g. average other "similar" states)
+      - per-observation weights are learned during pre-intervention period with cross-validation procedure
+        - per-feature weights are also learned (bc matching on some features is more important than others)
   - The Economic Costs of Conflict: A Case Study of the Basque Country ([Abadie & G, 2003](https://economics.mit.edu/files/11870))
   - Synthetic Control Methods for Comparative Case Studies: Estimating the Effect of California's Tobacco Control Program ([abadie et al. 2010](https://economics.mit.edu/files/11859))